 Your assets can be transferred in five different ways at the end of your life, and by understanding each of them you can begin deciding how you want to plan your estate.

 Five Ways Money and Other Assets Are Transferred:

 A will is a legally enforceable document that states how you wish your assets and property to be distributed at your death, and who will receive custody of your minor children (if you have any).
 It’s sometimes also referred to as a “Last Will and Testament.”

 At the time of your death, the Will is filed with the local court and enforced through a system called probate.

-Creating a will is very important and a basic first step in estate planning.
-Everyone should have one.
+Creating a will is very important and a basic first step in estate planning and everyone should have one.
 But some finances and assets will not be controlled by a will.

 A will does not control assets owned by trusts, insurance policies and retirement accounts with beneficiary designations, other financial accounts with a payable on death designation, and assets owned jointly with the right of survivorship (see “Survivorship” section below!).
 It is important to make sure you have a plan for these assets as well.

 Setting up a trust is another way to transfer assets when you die, and one that we often recommend along with a will.
 Like a will, a trust allows you to determine what will happen to your assets after you die.
 But unlike a will, it’s very flexible and private.
 A trust allows you to transfer assets to it before you die and can continue to operate after you’ve passed, giving you the ability to control your assets long after your death.

 Certain investments, bank accounts, and insurance policies can have beneficiary designations that provide for someone you name to receive that account or policy when you pass.

 In other words, if you place a beneficiary designation on an account, that account will go to the named beneficiary regardless of what your will says and without going through the probate process.